Radon10043/Empirical-Study-LLM-MR/system-under-test/SurroundedRegion/chats/prompt.md

 ## Chat 3

+You are an expert on metamorphic testing.
 Based on the above case, please identify the metamorphic relation of this program: There is a program that captures all regions surrounded by 'X', and all 'O's in these regions will be flipped into 'X's.
 Its input is a two-dim board containing 'X's and 'O's.
 We use a string array to represent this two-dim board.
 Its output is also a string array, but all 'O's in regions surrounded by 'X' is flipped to 'X's.
 Please identify the metamorphic relations of this program as much as possible and use Google's C++ testing and mocking framework `googletest` to codify them as C++ code.
 Here are some examples:

 ```cpp
 /**